-From June 15 to September 16, 2012, I Wish Blue Could Be Water, Echo of the Moon, two exhibitions by Vanessa Safavi & Luca Francesconi, curated by Sophie Kaplan.
+From June 15 to September 16, 2012, I Wish Blue Could Be Water, Echo of the Moon, a double exhibition by Vanessa Safavi & Luca Francesconi, curated by Sophie Kaplan.

 These two exhibitions look into the extended practice of sculpture today, notably with regard to its materials: the actual raw materials, ranging from marble to plastic, and the cultural materials serving as an underpinning: popular art, literature, music, etc.